By David Beaumont.

 The importance of logistics in the ‘business’ of Defence is even greater.
 Logistics factors are central to the development of the preparedness of forces as achieved through the six characteristics of logistics readiness – mutual understanding between commanders and their logisticians, the balance between logistics and combat resources and elements, effective governance, logistics organisation, materiel readiness, and through the testing of the logistics system.
 Military staff of all persuasions must deal with the complexity of logistics during the introduction of modern capabilities, the integration of military activities with industry support, and the realisation that no one person or organisation can maintain and sustain forces without the help of many others.
 Matters of money and policy, institutional behaviour and leadership make every member of the staff a logistician in one form or another, and every leader a resource manager.
 To expand upon Major General Julian Thompson’s idea, logistics is truly the lifeblood of military activity in peace, as much as it is in war.

-The problem with logistics has that its importance is often recognised in principle, but eyes tend to glaze over when the subject is discussed in any detail.
+The problem with logistics is that its importance is often recognised in principle, but eyes tend to glaze over when the subject is discussed in any detail.
 Just as it is important that this attitude to logistics concerns changes, it is similarly important that the language of logistics also changes to facilitate a more effective engagement.
 Commander and logisticians must avoid the temptation to discuss logistics issues from the basis of it being only a technical enterprise; where complex process and policies tend to obfuscate issues.
 With the increasing technological sophistication of militaries there is a real risk that logistics functions might splinter into fiefdoms of technical expertise, exacerbating difficulties in achieving integrated logistics outcomes throughout the military organisation.
 Secondly, if logistics considerations are to be given the attention they deserve, the positioning of logistics staff within the bureaucratic and planning staff will be vital to ensuring that their concerns are heard at the appropriate level.
 Logistics functions must not be housed in areas of defence forces where it is easy that their leaders are ignored.
 Fortunately, for Australian readers, I am glad to say that this problem appears to be lessening as a concern for the ADF and its Services.

 There is certainly still a way to go with respect to logistics as a core pillar of professional military education and training, and a matter for regular professional discussion, but the prognosis is generally good.
 Logistics leaders want to take an innovative approach with respect to elevating it as a subject.
 As a logistics community we must go beyond the intent; the importance of logistics to the military organisation will be directly correlated to the way in which logisticians describe why it should be so.
 Succeeding in changing opinion will similarly be correlated to the personal and collective effort devoted to the task.
 The approach taken by all contributors to Logistics In War during 2017, however, is a positive indicator of the growing engagement within (and outside of) the professional community with respect to logistics in a contemporary context.
 It is certainly hoped that the discussion continues in 2018.
 The importance of logistics to operational and institutional outcomes is ever increasing, and I thank the Logistics In War community for playing its part.